ReezanVisram/FratcalVisualizer/README.md

 # FratcalVisualizer
 A C++ with OpenGL program that displays customizable and interactive fractals.
+I made this project to learn the basics of graphics programming (buffers, layouts, shaders), and to have a comprehensive set of two-dimensional fractals.

 ## Current Fractals List
 1. The Mandelbrot Set (with interactive panning and zooming)